tsbreuer/Multi-Lines/README.md

 This plugin only provides non-wilderness multi lines.

-Currently only Weiss and Troll stronghold has been mapped.
-I plan to map all areas before DMM Armageddon Release.
+Currently only Varlamore and a few Kourend areas are missing.
+More are being mapped constantly.